NORAID: History

 By the late 1980s, NORAID was a loose federation of local branches centred on fundraising.
 Sinn Féin, the political party associated with the IRA, wanted NORAID to expand its activities.
 At the end of 1988, NORAID agreed to try to broaden its appeal and its executive committee was expanded.
-Sinn Féin sent an organizer to the United States, and more time and money was devoted to lobbying and propaganda.
+Sinn Féin sent an organizer to the United States, and more time and money was devoted to lobbying.

 Then-president Pat O'Connell said "Americans are fed up with their own nation's politics.
 They sure as hell don't want to get involved in Irish politics.
 They only want to give money for the prisoners and their families, not for political lobbying."
 O'Connell subsequently opened a separate NORAID office in the Bronx.

-A letter later published in New York's two Irish weeklies charged that under Martin Galvin and others, NORAID was "being steered in a direction toward politics and away from its original humanitarian objectives."
-The first name among forty-one signers was Michael Flannery, who in 1986 had quietly resigned from NORAID.
-Galvin joined Noraid in the early 1970s, and became the committee's publicity director and editor of its weekly newspaper, The Irish People.
+A letter later published in New York's two Irish weeklies charged that under Martin Galvin and others, NORAID was "being steered in a direction toward politics and away from its original humanitarian objectives".
+The first name among 41 signers was Michael Flannery, who in 1986 had quietly resigned from NORAID.

+Galvin joined NORAID in the early 1970s, and became the committee's publicity director and editor of its weekly newspaper, The Irish People.
 He later joined the group's board of directors.
+In 1989, Pat O'Connell left NORAID following ideological disagreements with Galvin and founded The Friends of Irish Freedom later that year despite objections from Sinn Féin.

 Galvin split with Sinn Féin in the mid-1990s over the direction of the Northern Ireland peace process.

 NORAID has in the past supported "Project Children", a New York-based organization founded in 1975, to provide summer vacations for children from Northern Ireland away from sectarian strife.

 In 1994, Sinn Féin was de-listed as a foreign terrorist organization by the US State Department after the start of peace efforts in Northern Ireland.
-NORAID was supportive of the peace process and the subsequent Good Friday Agreement and is nowadays highly supportive of Sinn Féin.
+NORAID was supportive of the peace process and the subsequent Good Friday Agreement.
+In the 21st century NORAID has become highly supportive of Sinn Féin.

+NORAID published the final issue of The Irish People on March 13, 2004.